SendiAp/Remaining/README.md

-## What do you call a girl between two posts?
-Annette.
+## How many apples grow on a tree?
+All of them!